Central Configurations with Unequal Masses: Finiteness in Several Exceptional Cases of Five Bodies: Introduction

 \section{Introduction}

-A long-standing question, raised by Wintner~\cite{Wintner}, concerns the finiteness of the number of relative equilibria (also known as central configurations).
+A long-standing question, raised by Wintner~\cite{Wintner}, concerns the finiteness of the number of central configurations for any choice of positive.
 In~\cite{SmNext}, Smale listed this problem among a number of challenging problems for the twenty-first century, where it appears as Problem~6.

 The relative equilibria of the three-body problem have been known since the eighteenth century.
 Up to equivalence, there are exactly five such configurations.
 Three of them are collinear configurations discovered by Euler, while the remaining two correspond to Lagrange’s equilateral triangles.
 Euler’s collinear configurations were later generalized to the $n$-body problem by Moulton~\cite{Mou}, who showed that there are exactly $n!/2$ collinear equivalence classes.